 In addition to this, Google staff carefully examines other questionable documents by hand.
 If spam is found, manual action is taken, such as written warnings to site owners, a drop in rankings or a complete ban from the Index.

-What Google have removed lately is readily available for visitors to see in real-time –These page results include ‘pure spam’, which are pages deemed to use destructive spam practices such as automatically generated spun content (which results in gibberish nonsensical reading to humans), cloaking and content scraped from websites around the web.
+What Google has removed lately is readily available for visitors to see in real-time –These page results include ‘pure spam’, which are pages deemed to use destructive spam practices such as automatically generated spun content (which results in gibberish nonsensical reading to humans), cloaking and content scraped from websites around the web.

 When action is taken against spam, a notification is sent from Google to the website owners to allow them a chance to rectify the problem.